 The under dress lace slip is what my grandmother used to use under her dress in summers.
 My recollection of her wardrobe is of many above-the-knee sheath dresses and mid-calf off-the-shoulder 1950s cotton dresses.
 I used to admire the soft crinoline that made up the dress and her lovely matching pearl necklace.

 To me, she was the epitome of beauty and strength.
 A beautiful woman widowed at 40 who never remarried because she was left with 8 kids and a farm to run.

 I have pictures of her clothes hanging on a clothing line with wood pegs holding them up.
 It's so interesting to see how women's fashion has changed from that time, even the undergarments.

 So I thought I'd share this particular piece of clothing.
 It's very easy to make and wear and has been a regular part of a woman's wardrobe for generations.
-It is line-shaped to accommodate an hourglass figure.
+It is A line-shaped to accommodate an hourglass figure.
 If you have a different shape you will need to make the required alterations.
-This under dress slip is especially helpful for a new mother who wants an easy to wear night gown.
+This under dress slip is especially helpful for a new mother who wants an easy-to-wear nightgown.

 I have chosen stretchable lace, but you can use a very loose woven netting or silk/cotton jersey blend for sleeping.

 It should not be surprising to you that this is the first pattern in a series I am calling “my grandmother's wardrobe” my take on the 1940s, 50s, 60s, and '70s to 90s where I pay tribute to the woman who helped shape who I am today.
 Hope you enjoy the ride and the modernising of these classic pieces.

 - 1 1/4 to 1 1/2 yards of stretch lace, soft stretch tulle, silk/cotton knit with at least 50% stretch.

 - 1 yard of elastic for bra 3/8″ wide or the amount you use in your bras.